ApproxEng/triangula/src/docs/sixaxis.rst

 ones).
 You'll also need a USB bluetooth dongle and, obviously, a SixAxis controller.
 I've only tried this with genuine Sony ones, many of the cheaper ones you'll find online are clones, they should work but YMMV.

+Bluetooth dongles
+_________________

+Some people are finding this guide does not work.
+I suspect this is down to the bluetooth dongle, having eliminated everything else in the process.
+The one I'm using is an Asus USB-BT400, it's tiny and supports all the current Bluetooth standards.
+If you get this to work with a different dongle can you let me know on twitter at \@approx_eng_ and I'll add it to this list:

+* Asus USB-BT400

 Software
 --------